 The Movers & Shakers podcasters have been fighting to improve the conditions of people living with Parkinson’s with The Parky Petition.
-In an exciting update, the petition is now set to be debated in the UK Parliament on Monday 17 November.
+The petition was debated in the UK Parliament on Monday 17 November.

 Where to watch

-You can watch the debate live on the UK Parliament YouTube channel at 6pm GMT on Monday 17 November.
+You can watch a recording of the debate on the UK Parliament YouTube channel below:

 What’s in the Parky Charter?